All degree/certificate-seeking students must have placements in reading, English, and math.

 Accuplacer Sample Test Questions (English) CENGAGE Learning Practice Tests English Success Practice Tests

 You must wait 48 hours between placement assessments.
 You can retest once in a 3 year period.
 There will be an $10 fee for each reassessment.

 English placement scores and other information.

 Standardized test scores, ACT and the NEW SAT, can be used for placement into reading, English, and math as long as they have been submitted to the Admissions Office.
 Placements received can be viewed at Math Placement.

 Any new or returning student who needs a valid math placement to take a Parkland College math course must have the required ACT/SAT scores or unexpired college-level math course credits or take Parkland assessment testing.

-ACT/SAT scores are valid for two years from the date taken.
+ACT/SAT scores are valid for two and a half years from the date taken.